 Traveling as much as we do on the Southeast Asia program, there will be a number of different styles of accommodation.
 In cities, we’ll usually be sleeping at clean, safe and secure guesthouses.
-When we’re trekking or in rural communities, we’ll generally be sleeping under the stars or with families in bamboo houses.
-This will allow us to delve into local culture and being hosted by local families is an incredible way for the team to become integrated within the local community.
-Trusted homestay families have been pre-arranged by OG, but Western comforts such as continuous electricity should not be assumed.
+When we’re out in rural communities we’ll be hosted by local families and we might just sleep under the stars for a few nights (with mosquito nets of course).
+Being welcomed by local families is an incredible way for the team to become integrated with the communities we visit.
+Trusted homestay families are pre-arranged by OG but Western comforts such as continuous electricity should not be assumed.
 However, cold-water bucket showers and cramped sleeping conditions should be embraced!

 *This itinerary is based on our previous experience with the region.
 Programs change every year based on the needs of our partners.
 This should give you a sense of what our program may look like.

-From Bangkok, the group will journey north to the remote hills of northern Thailand in Chaing Rai.
+From Bangkok, the group will journey north to the remote hills of northern Thailand in Chiang Rai.
 Chaing Rai is known for its night bazaar and fantastic cuisine, but OG knows it as a second home.
-This will be our fifth year visiting our Lahu family.
-Northern Thailand is home to many hill tribes people that are being aided by the phenomenal Mirror Foundation to maintain their local traditions while transitioning to meet the challenges of modernity in future generations.
-OG has seen this village rebuilt from ashes.
-We have been part of a water tank project, rebuilding homes after a fire, a community toilet and OG is now working together to continue help our distant family create a promising future.
-We stay with families in this bamboo world with a fantastic view and a serene atmosphere!
-It’s an intense hike to get there, but an experience not to be forgotten!
+This will be our fifth year working with the Mirror Foundation; a terrific NGO dedicated to aiding northern Thailand’s marginalized ethnic minority groups.
+Over the last few years OG has been part of a water tank project, rebuilding homes after a fire, constructing a community toilet and raising a small bridge over a river.
+We stay with local families in this bamboo world that offers a fantastic view and a serene atmosphere!
+It’s an intense hike to get there, but an experience not to be forgotten.

-Next stop is a visit to the ancient Thai capital known today as Chiang Mai.
+Next stop is a visit to historically rich yet modernly hip city Chiang Mai.
 Considered the cultural hub of Thailand, this quaint city will allow us to explore Thai culture and ourselves.
-We will be visiting Buddhist spiritual sites, engaging in discussions with monks, learning about Theravada Buddhism, and of course, learning the infamous art of Thai cooking!
-It will be a nice couple of days to relax and scrub the dirt off before the next leg of the journey to Cambodia!
+We will be visiting Buddhist spiritual sites, engaging in discussions with monks and we’ll try our hand at the art of Thai cooking!
+It will be a nice couple of days to relax and scrub the dirt off before the next leg of the journey to Cambodia.

 Then the moment you have all been waiting for!
 ELEPHANTS!!!
-We will take a weaving bus ride into the much less travelled northern Cambodia.
+We will take a weaving bus ride into the hardly-visited east of Cambodia.
 We will see first-hand the effects of deforestation as the roadside changes from lush trees to sparse dots of jungle.
 Here we will be visiting coffee plantations, massive waterfalls, local villages, and rubber plantations.
 We will work with the Elephant Valley Project not only rehabilitating rescued domestic elephants, but also working on preserving the jungle for the remaining wild elephant populations.
 It will be a truly up close and personal experience with the endangered Asian elephants of Cambodia.

-The group will reconvene for a trip debrief, known as the ‘Disorientation’, prior to flying home.
-This will likely take place in Kanchanaburi, one of the most relaxing spots in all of Thailand.
+The group will reconvene for a trip debrief known as the ‘Disorientation’ prior to flying home.
+This will likely take place in Kanchanaburi, a quiet and scenic town just a short drive west of Bangkok.
 We will discuss our accomplishments, how we can stay in touch, and what future projects we can collaborate on before returning everyone to the airport for some tearful goodbyes.